This post was originally published November 7, 2017 on HollandRae.com.

 But in all truth, be nice to yourself.
 If you feel as though the walls of life are closing in around you, set a different goal.
 If you get sick or a big project comes in or you need to do major renovations on the house, give yourself a break.
 NaNo isn’t do or die.
 It’s a way to help you achieve better writing habits and reach for higher writing goals, but it doesn’t help at all if you burn out.
 You need to find the happy medium of determination and kindness to keep yourself on track but continue to enjoy the challenge.
 It is supposed to be fun, though it doesn’t always feel that way.

-There are two things to keep in mind after you’ve completed your challenge, whether hitting your personally goals or setting yourself up for more success in the future.
+There are two things to keep in mind after you’ve completed your challenge, whether hitting your personal goals or setting yourself up for more success in the future.

 EDITING IS SO HOT RIGHT NOW:

 Someone once told me about the incredible amount of submissions they get as an editor during December, and how they’re all awful.
 Well, obviously.
 You just wrote a goddamned book in the amount of time it takes most people to read one.
 The first draft is pretty much guaranteed to be shit, in fact, it’s kind of the point.
 But before sending out your beloved child into the cruel waters of rejection-landia, by God, you have to edit it.